 2. Use variables and blanks.

 These handy tools save you plenty of time in the end!
 Variables are "tokens" that will automatically input words, phrases, or dates.
-So, things like your client's name, address, email address, the shoot date, and your studio's brand name and email address can be applied to the document when you send it to the client, without you having to go through and type them all in.
+So, things like your linked contact’s (or second signer’s), address, email address, the shoot date, and your studio's brand name and email address can be applied to the document when you send it to the client, without you having to go through and type them all in.

 Blanks work a little differently; they are placeholders for text, numbers, or dates that will change from client to client and that the ShootProof system doesn't "know."
 So, for items like package prices, retainers or deposits, and session or shoot locations, you can insert a "blank" into the template.
 When you are ready to send the contract itself, the system will remind you that you have blanks remaining and will prompt you to fill them in before the document gets emailed to the client.